 5 Things to see near Penn Station

 Before catching your train, you might have a few hours to visit the surroundings.
 Therefore, we have decided to point out the five most significant attractions within walking distance of Penn Station.

 Times Square is the most iconic square in the world, located in Midtown Manhattan, just south of Central Park.
 The name derives from the relocation of the newspaper New York Times in 1904.

 Today, Times Square is world-famous for its billboards and the human river that flows on its way.

-In Times Square, there’s a lot to see and do, including a visit to the M&M’s World and the Hershey’s store.
+There’s a lot to see and do in Times Square, including a visit to the M&M’s World and the Hershey’s store.

 Address: Manhattan, NY 10036, United States

 Madame Tussaud New York is a tourist attraction situated in the heart of Times Square, precisely on 42nd Street.
 Founded by the French artist Marie Tussaud in London, the UK-based company Merlin Entertainments now operates it.